Welcome to the home of the 8th International Congress of Coaching Psychology, 2018.

 The congress events have a key aim of bringing the global coaching psychology community together.
-The strategic partners will promote and hold the congress in their own region.
-At this current time 14 coaching psychology interest groups from around the globe are collaborating and we will keep you informed as this collaboration grows.
+The collaborating organisations will promote and hold the congress in their own region.
+At this current time 15 coaching psychology interest groups from around the globe are collaborating and we will keep you informed as this collaboration grows.

 Each participating society has a page on this website where you can find details about their aims and purpose as a society, and of their planned congress events.
 Watch this space.
 If you have an interest in the developing field of coaching psychology you are invited to become a member of this website group.
 You are also encouraged to join your regional coaching psychology body.